PEtab-dev/PEtab/doc/development.rst

 * PEtab extensions must be versioned using semantic versioning.
 * PEtab extensions required for interpretation of a problem specification must be specified in the in the PEtab-YAML files
-* There are at least two tools that support the proposed extension
+* There are at least one tool that supports the proposed extension
 * The authors provide a library that implements validation checks for the proposed format.